 - PenFed Honors Advantage bonus.
 PenFed cards typically offer good rewards by default.
 But if you’re an Honors Advantage member, you’ll get a boost to your earnings.
 You can become a member if you’re part of military services, or by signing up for an Access America checking account.

 - Potentially low normal APR.
-PenFed may offer you a normal APR as low as 8.99% variable on all balances.
-For that rate, check out the PenFed Gold Visa® Card.
-Other cards give you the chance at a relatively low normal APR of around 11% or 12% variable on all balances.
+PenFed may offer you a normal APR as low as 8.24% variable on all balances with the PenFed Gold Visa® Card.

 - Promo APR on balance transfers.
-Most PenFed cards come with a 0% promo APR on balance transfers for 12 months, reverting to an ongoing APR of around 11% to 17% variable.
+Most PenFed cards come with a promo APR on balance transfers when you request your transfer by a certain date.

 - No annual or foreign transaction fees.
 PenFed doesn’t charge annual or foreign transaction fees on any of its cards.

 - Signup bonus.
-Most PenFed cards offer a $100 statement credit if you spend $1,500 on purchases in the first 90 days your account is open.
+Most PenFed cards offer a relatively easy-to-earn signup bonus after you spend a certain amount on purchases in the first 90 days from account opening.

 How does PenFed keep my credit card information secure?